 Roman Road Col d’Olen

-The Monte Moro Pass was once an important trade and seasonal migration route for the Walsers, some of the region’s most influential inhabitants.
-It is also the first pass that crosses from Switzerland over into Italy.
-Now, the Madonna delle Nevi (Madonna of the Snow) watches over the pass.
-She is the ultimate destination for many Catholics during the feast days in early August.
-This small area is also a popular area for skiing.
-In both the winter and summer, the higher elevation and local lift access easily serves the hill for those not heading up for a pilgrimage.
+Today, the Madonna delle Nevi (Madonna of the Snow) watches over the pass.
+She was placed in 1966 and is a popular destination for many local Catholics during the feast days in early August.
+This small area is popular for both skiing and hiking, with local lifts from Macugnaga that make access easy.
 Its proximity to the Italian Lakes District also makes it a popular destination for Italians looking to exchange big city hustle for the ease of smaller mountain villages.

 Madonna delle Nevi – Madonna of the Snow